explorable-viz/esop2025/author-response/response.md

 - Relationship to developments in data provenance for aggregates or recursive queries, and potential for using conjugate operators identified here in other settings with negation (e.g. databases) (Reviewer A)
-- Mention idea of distinguishing information about choices/control flow from "content" and related to intensional explanations (Reviewer B)
+- Mention idea of distinguishing information about choices/control flow from "content" and related to intensional explanations (Reviewer B, Q3)
-- Expand discussion on "semantically justified" dependency relation to include a sketch of what a notion like "dependency correctness" might look like in our setting
+- Expand discussion on "semantically justified" dependency relation to include a sketch of what a notion like "dependency correctness" might look like in our setting (Reviewer A, Q2 and Reviewer B, Q5)
-- Briefly discuss relationship to stable functions/strictness in denotational semantics and potential for provenance tracking via a lifting monad
+- Briefly discuss relationship to stable functions/strictness in denotational semantics and potential for provenance tracking via a lifting monad (Reviewer A)

 ### Appendix